woss/ipwb/README.rst

 Installing
 ----------
-ipwb can be run from source (see Indexing below) or installed via pip:
+The latest release of ipwb can be installed using pip:

 .. code-block:: bash

       $ pip install ipwb

-...or from source in a virtual environment:
+The latest development version containing changes not yet released can be installed from source:

 .. code-block:: bash

       $ git clone https://github.com/oduwsdl/ipwb
       $ cd ipwb
-      $ virtualenv ipwbve
-      $ source ipwbve/bin/activate
-      (ipwbve) $ pip install -r requirements.txt
+      $ pip install -r requirements.txt
-      (ipwbve) $ pip install ./
+      $ pip install ./

 Setup
 -----